-|Each fall migration, our readers are concerned about nectar-sipping bees and wasps competing with hummingbirds at feeders.
-While some hummers feed in harmony with these insects, many end up fighting hornets, honeybees and yellow jackets that try to take over the feeders.
-Bees and wasps are dangerous to such tiny birds as hummingbirds.
-The most common uninvited diners are bees, wasps and ants.
-Other insects such as moths and earwigs also may be attracted to the sweet nectar.
-A feeder with too may bugs becomes contaminated and less attractive to hummingbirds.
-An extreme number of insects can keep the hummers away from the feeders altogether.
-Knowing simple, safe tips to control these insects can ensure they do not bother hummingbird feeders and can still remain a valuable part of a backyard ecosystem — and your hummingbirds get the nectar.
+Each fall, people are concerned about bees and wasps competing with hummingbirds at feeders.
+While some hummers feed in harmony with these insects, many end up fighting hornets, honeybees, and yellow jackets.
+The most common are bees, wasps, and ants.
+Other insects such as moths and earwigs may also be attracted to nectar.
+A feeder with too many bugs becomes contaminated and can keep hummers away.
+How can you safely discourage pests from bothering feeders so that your visiting hummingbirds will get the sugar-water nectar?

-- Use caution!
-Never use cooking oil, menthol cough rubs, petroleum jelly or any deterrent that could get on the feathers or in the hummingbirds!
+- Use caution: NEVER use cooking oil, menthol cough rubs, petroleum jelly or any deterrent that could get on the feathers or in the hummingbirds!
 This includes any part of the feeder where the feathers or bill could possibly contact the substance.
 Use commercial insect traps sparingly (and AWAY from the feeder) so you do not disrupt the insects' place in your backyard ecosystem.
 Never use pesticide chemicals or sprays anywhere near the feeders.
-Pesticides are poisons: Even a small amount can be devastating to small birds.
+Pesticides are poisons!
+Even a small amount can be devastating to small birds.

-- Use Insect Traps: Commercial insect traps and feeder accessories are available to minimize insects' access to nectar feeders.
+- Use insect traps: Commercial insect traps and feeder accessories are available to minimize insects' access to nectar feeders.
 While these can be effective deterrents, use them sparingly so you do not disrupt the insects' places in your backyard ecosystem.

 - Choose feeder locations carefully: Ants may climb a pole to reach a nectar feeder, so hang the feeder from a branch or gutter instead.
 Fishing line makes a good hanger; it's hard for ants to climb such a thin line to reach the feeder.
 Hanging feeders in a shady spot keeps nectar cooler and slows fermentation.